elliottkte/uk-crime-analysis/README.md

 I'm a data analyst with a background spanning policing, defence, and government.
 This project was partly motivated by that experience.
-I wanted to explore what the publicly available data actually shows about crime and deprivation in London, using proper analytical methods rather than headlines.
+I wanted to explore what the publicly available data actually shows about crime and deprivation in London, using analytical methods rather than headlines.

 [LinkedIn](https://www.linkedin.com/in/kate-elliott/)